CharlieMisner/angular-cli-docker/README.md

     docker-compose build
     docker-compose up

 If no build argument is provided, the container will default to production.
-If you would like you can set the build argument for production `--build-arg ng_arg=prod`.
+If you would like, you can set the build argument `--build-arg ng_arg=prod`.

+## Existing Angular CLI Applications

+To implement the docker container in an existing angular application, copy the following files into the app's root folder:

+    Dockerfile
+    docker-compose.yml
+    nginx.conf